 I am a social scientist studying politics, governance, and public policy.
-Currently, I am a Jean Monnet fellow at the Robert Schuman Centre for Advanced Studies at the European University Institute in Florence and Associate Professor at the Institute of Public Administration at Leiden University in The Netherlands.
+Currently, I am Associate Professor at the Institute of Public Administration at Leiden University in The Netherlands.
+Formerly, I was Jean Monnet fellow at the Robert Schuman Centre for Advanced Studies at the European University Institute in Florence (2018/2019).

 My main research interests are in European Union politics, comparative public policy, and research design.
-And decision making, game theory, political representation, philosophy of science, institutional design, policy implementation, law and economics, organizational theory, international relations, immigration and asylum policy, statistics, post-communism, and more.
+And democratization, decision making, data visualization, game theory, political representation, philosophy of science, institutional design, policy implementation, law and economics, international relations, immigration and asylum policy, statistics, post-communism, and more.

 Here you can find more about my research projects, check out my publications and visualizations, and access the data I've collected and used.
 You can also find some info about the courses I teach.